to stop breathing

 I had so long postponed watching the work for some of the very same reasons that the theater critic of the Los Angeles Times, Charles McNulty observed: “I must confess that I had my qualms.
 When one recalls Holiday’s sublimely ruined sound at the end of her career, the period in which Lanie Robertson’s concert drama is set, one doesn’t think of McDonald’s soaring, Juilliard-burnished soprano, a gold medal voice still in its athletic prime.”

-What I had entirely forgotten was that “The Day Lady Died”—the title of one of my favorite Frank O’Hara poems who last three stanzas read—
+What I had entirely forgotten was that “The Day Lady Died,” one of my favorite Frank O’Hara poems whose last three stanzas read—

 I go on to the bank

 and Miss Stillwagon (first name Linda I once heard)

 doesn’t even look up my balance for once in her life

 and in the GOLDEN GRIFFIN I get a little Verlaine

 for Patsy with drawings by Bonnard although I do

 Brendan Behan’s new play or Le Balcon or Les Nègres

 of Genet, but I don’t, I stick with Verlaine

 and for Mike I just stroll in the PARK LANE